openzipkin/zipkin/README.md

 Container Registry as `ghcr.io/openzipkin/zipkin`.
 See [docker](./docker) for details.

 ### Helm Charts
-Helm charts are avaible at https://openzipkin.github.io/zipkin.
+Helm charts are available at https://openzipkin.github.io/zipkin.
 See [charts](./charts/zipkin) for details.

 ### Javadocs
 https://zipkin.io/zipkin contains versioned folders with JavaDocs published on each (non-PR) build, as well